hpi-swa-teaching/Liquid/packages/Liquid-Tests.package/LQMailTests.class/README.md

-LQAnswerPanelTests is a class containing the tests for the class LQAnswerPanel in Liquid-Core.
+LQMailTests is a class containing the tests for the class LQMailDialog in Liquid-UI and the general process of sending mails.

 Instance Variables
 	mailDialog:		<Object>